 - A nose job surgery can take anywhere between 2-4 hours.

-- Sometimes, the procedure can be even longer, depending on your case and the type of procedure being done.
+- Sometimes, the procedure can take longer, depending on your case and the type of procedure your surgeon is performing.
+Whether they are doing other procedures at the same time (lower face lift) also affects the operating time.

-- Since a nose job surgery is one of the most difficult procedures to master (it’s a combination of science-medicine and art-aesthetic), always choose the best rhinoplasty surgeon.
+- Since nose surgery is one of the most difficult and complicated procedures to master (it’s a combination of science-medicine and art-aesthetic), it is VITAL you choose the best rhinoplasty surgeon.

 What percentage of nose jobs go wrong?

-- Around 10% of nose jobs go wrong, either due to patient’s unrealistic expectations or because they choose a non-certified surgeon to do the operation.
+- Around 10% of nose jobs go wrong.
+Normally due to either a patient’s unrealistic expectations or because they choose a non-certified surgeon to do the operation.

-- A certain percentage of rhinoplasties can cause dissatisfaction even if the best available surgeons do them.
+- A certain percentage of rhinoplasties can cause dissatisfaction, even when the best available surgeons do them.

-- Choosing the best-specialised plastic surgeon can significantly minimise the risk of a nose job gone wrong.
+- That being said, choosing the best-specialized plastic surgeon can significantly reduce the likelihood of something going wrong.

 Rhinoplasty Recovery FAQs